-Audien Treatment of the state of A soution and district 0 Autism Highly skilled staff with a strong understanding of the field of autism.
-Recognised through accreditation trough Autism accreditation.
-A continuous drive to be innovative in practice and approaches in the field of autism research and development.
-On-going ADHD Dyslexia, Dyscalculia Dyspraxia OCD etc Specialist staff support the teaching and learning of this group of learners To maintain professional development for staff and to keep up to date with current practice, theories and understanding.
-Develop training inlines with individual needs of pupilpupils.
+ADHD Dyslexia, Dyscalculia Dyspraxia OCD etc Specialist staff support the teaching and learning of this group of learners To maintain professional development for staff and to keep up to date with current practice, theories and understanding.
+Develop training inlines with individual needs of pupils.
 On-going training for all staff Hearing impairment No specific BSL.
 Some staff are able to use makaton and PECS.
 On admission the school, agreed provision of an LSA who may sign for the child.
 Hearing enhancement equipment would need to be purchased and training for specific staff would be needed.
 Links with Blanche Nevile School for support.
 As required Vision impairment None.
 For parents and carers who require enlarged print, the school can provide this.
-For mild vision disability the school may be able to support a child with an LSA, by careful classroom seating arrangements and by adapting resources and the environment.
-As required Speech impairment The school has Speech and Language Therapist assigned and IT provision will help to give access Additional training for staff from SALT As required Poor manual dexterity Advice from MDT.
+For mild vision disabilities the school may be able to support a child with an LSA, by careful classroom seating arrangements and by adapting resources and the environment.
+As required Speech impairment The school has a Speech and Language Therapist and SaLT assistant.
+IT provision will help to give access Additional training for staff from SALT As required Poor manual dexterity The school has an Occupational Therapist and OT assistant.
+Advice from MDT.
 Access to laptops as a writing tool.
-Scribes available for some examinations Linked OT for fine motor skills advice Training for staff from OT on- going and on needs basis Poor physical mobility Lift access available to all floors.
+Scribes available for some examinations Linked OT for fine motor skills advice Training for staff from OT on-going and on needs basis Poor physical mobility Lift access available to all floors.
 For parents and carers, meeting rooms are available downstairs.
 Disabled toilets are accessible.
 Some room layouts would need to be adapted to accommodate equipment.
 Support from physiotherapy in equipment and environment adaptations.
-Training for staff as required
+Training for staff as required SEMH The school works in partnership with the local CAMHS team.
+Music and Art therapy are delivered in school.
+Pastoral team supports wellbeing.
+Look to implement the THRIVE approach to support emotional and social development.
+Include full MDT in the MAG meetings to encompass complete joined up working.

-Personlised Learning Plan (PLP)
+Personlised Learning Plan (PSP)

 My Name:

 My Date of Birth: Insert Photo

 My Current Year Group and Class:

-Date my PLF was written:
+Date my PSP was written:

-My PLP has been written by:
+My PSP has been written by:

-Assessment and Reviews - To be completed EVERY time the PLP is updated.

-Section How was the PLP Updated (Give a one line summary or signpost) Date of Update Who?
+Assessment and Reviews - To be completed EVERY time the PSP is updated.
+Section How was the PSP Updated (Give a one line summary or signpost) Date of Update Who?